Friday, May 23, 2025

 • The Bible is divided into two parts: the Old Testament and the New Testament

-• The Bible tells the story of God’s love from the beginning of the world to Jesus and beyond.
+• The Bible tells the story of God’s holy Love from the beginning of the world to the coming of Jesus and beyond.

 Break the class into 3 stations (about 10 minutes each).
 Rotate the groups through them or have them all do the same activity if class size is small.